 We believe the best outcomes are achieved when the development of new models is collaborative.

-Along with our external consultant Scyne, we are engaging with a wide range of stakeholders, including those with lived experience.
+Throughout this project, we have been engaging with a wide range of stakeholders – including service providers and people with lived experience.
 This will ensure our approach is not only comprehensive but also holds true to the experiences of those impacted by our services.

-This evaluation summary is useful pre-reading for the consultation sessions.
-As part of the first phase of this project, we undertook an internal evaluation of the four in-scope commissioned mental health services to assess how well they are meeting the needs of Tasmanians and to identify opportunities for improvement.
-This report draws on service data as well as provider and client input.
+We undertook an internal evaluation of the four in-scope commissioned mental health programs listed above to assess how well they are meeting the needs of Tasmanians and to identify opportunities for improvement.
+Click here for a summary of this evaluation, which drew on data as well as provider, referrer and client input.

 Get in touch